demetreades/win10guide/README.md

     shell:startup
     shell:common startup
-    shell:regualr startup
+    shell:regular startup

-To have an Application folder similar to that of macOSX
+To view your applications similar to Application's folder of macOSX

     shell:AppsFolder